48. The True Face of a So-called Good Person

-One day, as I was eating and drinking the word of God, a passage caught my attention.
+One day, as I was reading the word of God, a passage caught my attention.
 God says, “Some people are inherently good; they are able to practice truth.
-Some people’s humanity is weaker, thus it is hard for them to practice truth….
-Would you say that he who does not practice truth has ever sought the truth?
+Some people’s humanity is weaker, thus it is hard for them to practice truth; this means they will face some suffering.
+Would you say that he who does not practice truth has ever sought the truth in his actions?
 He absolutely has not sought it.
 His own thinking arises: ‘This way is good, it is to my advantage.’
-In the end, he still acts based on his own ideas.
+In the end, he acts based on his own ideas.
 He does not seek the truth because there is something wrong with his heart, his heart is not right.
 He does not seek, does not examine, nor does he pray before God; he just stubbornly acts according to his own wishes.
 This type of person simply holds no fondness for the truth. … Those without love for the truth will neither seek it in the moment, nor will they examine themselves afterward.
-They never scrutinize whether the act was carried out rightly or wrongly in the end, thus they always violate principles, violate the truth. … A person who has a heart is only able to make a mistake once when undertaking a course of action, twice at the very most—once or twice, not three or four times, this is normal sense.
+They never scrutinize whether the things they do are right or wrong in the end, thus they always violate principles, violate the truth. … A person who has a heart is only able to make a mistake once when undertaking a course of action, twice at the very most—once or twice, not three or four times, this is normal sense.
 If they are able to commit the same mistake three or four times, this proves that they harbor no love for the truth, nor do they seek the truth.
-This kind of person is definitely not a humane individual” (“Resolving Nature and Practicing Truth” in Records of Christ’s Talks).
+This kind of person is definitely not a humane individual” (“Practicing Truth and Resolving Nature” in Records of Christ’s Talks).
 After reading this passage of God’s words, I had a sudden revelation.
-As it turns out, good or bad humanity is closely connected with the implementation of the truth.
-A person of good humanity will seek the truth and practice the truth in everything, and examine himself afterward.
+As it turns out, being someone who is praised by others doesn’t prove that a person possesses good humanity.
+Good or bad humanity is closely linked with how people treat the truth.
+A person of truly good humanity seeks the truth and practices the truth in everything, and examines and knows himself afterward.
 I have always considered myself to have good humanity, so am I someone who seeks and practices the truth in everything?
-Thinking back, I did not pray or seek the truth with regard to many things I encountered.
+Thinking back, I did not pray to God or seek the truth with regard to many things I encountered.
 I did not examine or understand myself afterward.
-Even though I had expressed my corrupt disposition, I did not resolve my issues by seeking the truth, but continued to commit the same mistake repeatedly.
-Sometimes even if I understood an aspect of the truth, I didn’t seem to want to practice it.
+Even though I had revealed my corrupt disposition, I did not resolve my issues by seeking the truth, instead continuing to commit the same mistake repeatedly.
+Sometimes even if I understood a little of the truth, I didn’t seem to want to practice it.
 I recall many examples of this vividly.
-One time, I remember feeling a sense of estrangement with the person I was partnered with.
-I was aware it would directly affect work effectiveness if the problem was not solved, but because of my pride and vanity, I refused to let go of my ego and have an open communication with her.
+When there was some estrangement with the brothers and sisters I performed my duty with, I was aware that it would directly affect work effectiveness if the problem was not resolved, but because of my pride and vanity, I refused to let go of my ego and have open communication with them.
 Instead, I bit the bullet and continued working, resulting in very ineffective work.
-When I sometimes saw brothers and sisters reveal a certain aspect of their corrupt disposition, I didn’t try to commune in truth with them to help them know themselves, but instead judged them behind their back.
-I didn’t repent or try to change my ways even after being dealt with a few times, but instead persisted in my old ways.
-I did not strive for the best results in doing my duty, but was always lazy and sneaky, dealing with things sloppily, always deceiving God to maintain my own standing, fortune, and status.
-I didn’t think much of it or have a guilty conscience.
-I didn’t seek or investigate when things happened in my work, but just did as I wanted.
-Even if it brought serious losses to the church, I did not feel like I was indebted to God, nor was I embarrassed by my evil deeds.
-Even if God reminded me through His words and exposed my corruption through dealing and pruning, I continued to ignore Him, and committed the same transgressions upward of three or four times.
-Do these actions not prove that I lack humanity and am not a lover of the truth in the eyes of God?
-Regardless, I haven’t sought to know myself based on my nature, but continue to wear the laurel of “good humanity” on my head.
+When I sometimes saw brothers and sisters reveal a certain aspect of their corrupt disposition, I didn’t try to have fellowship on the truth with them to help them know themselves, but instead judged them behind their backs.
+I didn’t repent or seek to change even after being dealt with a few times, but instead persisted in my old ways.
+I did not strive for the best outcomes in doing my duty, but instead always dealt with things in sloppy, lazy and slippery ways, always trying to deceive God to maintain my own name and status.
+I didn’t think much about it or have a guilty conscience.
+I didn’t seek or investigate when encountering issues in my duty, but just did as I wanted.
+Even if it brought losses to the church, I did not feel like I was indebted to God, nor did I feel ashamed by my evil deeds.
+Even when God warned me through His words and dealt with and pruned me through my brothers and sisters, I still didn’t seek the truth to resolve this problem, committing the same transgressions upward of three or four times.
+Do these actions not prove that I don’t love the truth or practice the truth, and that I lack humanity as disclosed by God’s words?
+God’s words say: “How can there be goodness in those who do not love the truth?
+How can there be righteousness in those who only love the flesh?
+Are not righteousness and goodness all in reference to the truth?
+Are they not reserved for those who wholeheartedly love God?
+Those who do not love the truth and who are but putrid corpses—do not all these people harbor evil?
+Those unable to live the truth—are they not all enemies of the truth?
+And what about you?” (“Only the Perfected Can Live a Meaningful Life” in The Word Appears in the Flesh).
+Regardless, I haven’t sought to know myself based on God’s words, but continued to wear the laurel of “good humanity” on my head.
 How shameless I’ve been!